 OK, that’s a blatant lie.
-Where there’s a will, there’s a way, and we both know I would be hooning over the Harbour Bridge, holding the steering wheel with one hand and rummaging around in the plastic carry bag with the other, blindly trying to feel my way to the barbecue pork container).
+Where there’s a will, there’s a way, and we both know I would be hooning over the Harbour Bridge, holding the steering wheel with one hand and rummaging around in the plastic carry bag with the other, blindly trying to feel my way to the barbecue pork container.?

-I first tried Chinese barbecue pork at home perhaps 10 years ago and the recipe I use has evolved over the years.
-Little tweaks to make it as close as I can to my favourite Chinese barbecue shop.
-I am not exactly sure where I sourced the original recipe from – probably Gourmet Traveller magazine.
+I first tried Char Siu Pork at home perhaps 10 years ago and the recipe I use has evolved over the years.
+Little tweaks to make it as close as I can to my favourite Chinese barbecue shop without having to make a trek to the Asian store to hunt down hard to find ingredients.

 The real deal Chinese barbecue pork is cooked over charcoals, with the meat hanging on hooks.
 But for us ordinary folks, you can still make Chinese barbecue pork at home that tastes just like store bought, it just has less smokey flavour.